 Where to stay

 For our guests’ peace of mind, we have recently reviewed and enhanced our procedures and we have created a cleanliness and disinfection Safety Protocol in partnership with SGS, a worldwide leader in health and safety.
-Our beautiful Reykjavik hotels, Radisson Blu 1919 Hotel, Reykjavik and Radisson Blu Saga Hotel, Reykjavik are ready to safely host our guests.
+Our beautiful Reykjavik hotel, Radisson Blu 1919 Hotel, Reykjavik is ready to safely host our guests.

 Winter in Iceland